+This article discusses “What is Pass the Hash Attack and how to mitigate the attack”.
 A Pass the Hash (PTH) attack is a technique whereby an attacker captures a password hash as opposed to the password itself (characters) thereby gaining access (authentication) to the networked systems.
 This technique is used to steal credentials and enable lateral movement within a network.
 In a Windows environment, the challenge-response model used by NTLM security is abused to enable a malicious user to authenticate as a valid domain user without knowing their password.
-Now that Kerberos has replaced NTLM as the preferred authentication method for Windows domains, NTLM is still enabled in many Windows domains for compatibility reasons.
-And so, pass the hash attacks remain an effective tool in the hands of attackers.
-It is worth noting that there are other attacks associated with Keberos such as Pass the ticket and Kerberos-brute force attack etc. I will be discussing this in my next guide.
-Below are some articles relating to this topic: NT LAN Manager: How to prevent NTLM credentials from being sent to remote servers, Active Directory Authentication methods:How do Kerberos and NTLM work, and How to configure a service account for Kerberos delegation.
+Please see Bidding Farewell to NTLM in favour of Kerberos, and how to disable automatic Windows updates.

 The storage takes place in the following ways: LM (LandMan) Hash, NTLM Hash, Memory, Reversibly Encrypted, and Cached-credentials hash.
 With tools such as “mimikatz” it is possible to carry out attacks in order to read out password hashes, which can then be used.
 In this form of attack, the attacker can gain administrative access to your PC and access all your password hashes.

 The NTLM hash algorithm is relatively simpler than the LM hash.
 It takes the password, hashes it using the MD4 algorithm, then stores it and can support very long passwords (127 characters on Windows 2000 and later systems).

 Note: NTLMv2 improves upon LM and NTLM hashes and their weaknesses.
 It uses the NT hash; however, it also includes a client challenge in the computation.
 NTLMv2 also includes timestamps which make it immune to reply attacks.